Franklin Pierce: U.S. Senate

 One topic of particular importance to Pierce was the military.
-He challenged a bill which would expand the ranks of the Army's staff officers in Washington without any apparent benefit to line officers at posts in the rest of the country.
 He took an interest in military pensions, seeing abundant fraud within the system, and was named chairman of the Senate Committee on Military Pensions in the Twenty-sixth Congress (1839–1841).
 In that capacity, he urged the modernization and expansion of the Army, with a focus on militias and mobility rather than on coastal fortifications, which he considered outdated.

-Pierce campaigned vigorously throughout his home state for Van Buren's re-election in the 1840 presidential election.
+Pierce campaigned vigorously throughout his home state for Van Buren's reelection in the 1840 presidential election.
 The incumbent carried New Hampshire but lost the election to the Whig candidate, military hero William Henry Harrison.
 The Whigs took a majority of seats in the Twenty-seventh Congress.
 Harrison died after a month in office, and Vice President John Tyler succeeded him.
 Pierce and the Democrats were quick to challenge the new administration, questioning the removal of federal officeholders, and opposing Whig plans for a national bank.
 In December 1841 Pierce decided to resign from Congress, something he had been planning for some time.
-New Hampshire Democrats insisted that their state's U. S. senators be limited to one six-year term, so he had little likelihood of re-election.
+New Hampshire Democrats insisted that their state's U. S. senators be limited to one six-year term, so he had little likelihood of reelection.
 Also, he was frustrated at being a member of the legislative minority and wished to devote his time to his family and law practice.
-His last actions in the Senate in February 1842 were to oppose a bill distributing federal funds to the states – believing that the money should go to the military instead – and to challenge the Whigs to reveal the results of their investigation of the New York Customs House, where the Whigs had probed for Democratic corruption for nearly a year but had issued no findings.
+His last actions in the Senate in February 1842 were to oppose a bill distributing federal funds to the states—believing that the money should go to the military instead—and to challenge the Whigs to reveal the results of their investigation of the New York Customs House, where the Whigs had probed for Democratic corruption for nearly a year but had issued no findings.